 And here is the simple, non-threatening question you get now:

 And finally, there’s the Firefox extension update.
 This was actually a while ago, but we figured you’d like to know about it anyway.
 With the new 1.1 version you can search for images that used to be out of reach, such as ones with https (s for secure) links, like those on Facebook.
 You can also search for an image which is being displayed without an actual web page, which you may see when you ask for a larger version of an image on a page.

 Unfortunately, those improvements in the Firefox extension are not possible in the other browsers, handy though they would be.

-So, if you haven’t got the TinEye extension in your browser, just go to our plugin page and click the big friendly button with your browser’s logo in it.
+So, if you haven’t got the TinEye extension in your browser, just go to our browser extensions page and click the big friendly button with your browser’s logo in it.
 We’ll give you our latest and greatest.